 COM Library has some great collections of primary sources.
 Primary sources are records created at the time of an event or experience, or as told by people who were present at the event.
-Must access on campus or login with your COM account for off campus access.
+Must be on campus or login with your COM account for off campus access.

 Want more on finding primary sources?
 Try Tips for Finding Primary Sources or Tips for Finding Primary Sources Open Access.